-Brian Jenkins, in "Awesome Facebook Apps for Educators," also recommends the following apps:
+Brian Jenkins, in "Awesome Facebook Apps for Educators," published by TeachHUB.com, also recommends the following apps:

-- Quizlet: This handy tool is one of the largest and fastest-growing flashcard websites.
+- Quizlet.
+This handy tool is one of the largest and fastest-growing flashcard websites.
 Over 1 million registered users uploaded tens of millions of flash cards to it.
-Flash card sets are available for a variety of topics, including standardized test preparation, languages, math, and science. - Quiz Monsters: Students create their own quizzes with this very popular app.
+Flash card sets are available for a variety of topics, including standardized test preparation, languages, math, and science. - Quiz Monsters.
+Students create their own quizzes with this very popular app.